MandaStrong01/2025Studio/QUICK_REFERENCE.md

 ### Reference File Upload
 - Click **+** icon in Create with AI mode
-- Upload image or video as reference
+- Upload multiple images or videos as references
+- Shows count of selected files
+- Remove individual files as needed
-- Helps guide AI generation
+- Helps guide AI generation from multiple perspectives
 - Optional but recommended for style consistency

 ### Three Action Buttons